ImoutoChan/ImoutoRebirth/README.md

 # Installation

 The main idea of the app is that you have different collections with media that store your images/videos.
-After installation, you have to set up this collection in ImoutoNavigator app.
+After installation, you have to set up these collections in the ImoutoNavigator app.
 Each collection has source folders and (optionally) a destination folder.
 The app monitors each source folder, takes files from there, processes them, and moves them to the destination folder.
-After that files are observable in ImoutoNavigator app.
+After that files will be visible in the ImoutoNavigator app.
 Installation itself looks like this:

 1. Download ImoutoRebirth.exe to any folder from [latest release](https://github.com/ImoutoChan/ImoutoRebirth/releases/latest)
 2. Run it (this is a self-extracting 7z archive), it will unpack the application
-3. Run the install.cmd file to launch installation process
+3. Run the install.cmd file to launch the installation process
-4. It will check if nesessary dependencies are installed and if they not, it will install them for you later
+4. It will check if necessary dependencies are installed and if they are not, it will install them for you later
-5. Fill the configuration sections for boorus and exhentai (if you're planning to save dodji here), while it's not required, the app works much better with them
+5. Fill the configuration sections for boorus and exhentai (if you're planning to save douji here), while it's not required, the app works much better with them
 6. Leave everything else as default, click install and wait (installing postgres can take up to 10 minutes)
-7. Optionally, you can install the Chrome extension, which will highlight saved images and their relatives.
+7. Optionally, you can install the Chrome extension, which will highlight saved images and related images.
 [Link to the extension](https://chrome.google.com/webstore/detail/imouto-extension/ieilellpakdngfomipoedkgfaeddfffc)

 **Video guide with first launch, collection configuration, demo some features, Imouto Extensions demo**: https://youtu.be/7Gnbc3296GU